Cost-Sensitive Support Vector Machines: Experimental study

 \subsection{Experiments on cost-sensitive learning with known class-dependent costs}

+For these set of experiments, we compare test Risk of datasets corresponding to the point on ROC curve which determined by the threshold that is found in the training phase (Figure \ref{fig:roc}).
 Three datasets with known class costs are examined.
 Namely, the German credit card dataset \Citet{PerceptSVM,UCI}, the Statlog Heart Disease \Citet{UCI} and KDD99 \Citet{kdd99-results} datasets are considered.
 The minimum risk using the BM-SVM, BP-SVM and CS-SVM is shown in Table \ref{tab:risk} for each of the CSA datasets.
 The CS-SVM algorithm outperforms the BP-SVM on all datasets, surpasses the BM-SVM on two and ties with the BM-SVM on one dataset.